parisbible/charactermap/README.md

 # Character Map

-These carachter maps are designed to display a variety of scripts from Parisian Bibles.
+These character maps are designed to show the way that letters are written in a variety of scripts in from Paris Bibles.
 The presentation of these characters lends itself to any kind of scriptural analysis (letter shapes) and comparisons.
-These character maps have been obtained through the use of Tropy (tropy.org).
+These character maps have been captured from screenshots from high quality manuscripts, and have been organized using the open source software for digital image management, (Tropy)[tropy.org].

 <br>